 At Primrose Hill we are committed to providing a holistic curriculum which maximises opportunities for meaningful cross-curricular links and learning experiences.
 Our existing curriculum has been planned to enable such links to be developed and exploited.
 We place great value on the development of children as individuals and providing our children with the skills, knowledge and understanding they need to develop into well-rounded, informed individuals.
-Social, moral and emotional issues should be given a high profile in the school.
+Social, moral and emotional issues are given a high profile in the school.

 In the EYFS we follow the ‘Early Years Foundation Stage Curriculum’ document.
 The children’s learning experiences are planned to enable them to develop and achieve in the early learning areas through play and investigative learning experiences.
 The EYFS curriculum is planned for the inside and outside classrooms and equal importance is given to learning in both areas.
 The curriculum is planned in a cross-curricular way to enable all aspects of the children’s development.
 We follow the Early Years Foundation Stage Curriculum Guidance in Reception.
 Our Y1 classrooms are now located on the lower ground floor, meaning they too can enjoy a free flow inside/outside learning experience alongside the EYFS.

-Key Stage 1 – An Integrated Learning Approach
+An Integrated Learning Approach – How We Work